Ruach/ruach.github.io/_posts/2020-06-01-gem5-macroop-to-microop.markdown

-Because the X86Macroop and microopClasses are actually used for translating the macroop to microop with the help of yacc, let's see what are provided by those classes.
+Because the X86Macroop and microopClasses are actually used for translating the macroop to microop with the help of yacc, let's see what information is provided by those classes, and each component can be combined together to compose MicroAssembler instance.

 ### X86Macroop: class representing one X86 macroop <a name="x86macroop"></a>
 *gem5/src/arch/x86/isa/macroop.isa*